Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Introduction

-where $H$ is the Hamiltonian of the system (a self-adjoint bounded operator) and $G > 0$ is the coupling constant of the dissipation and we have used $A^*$ to denote the adjoint of an operator $A$.
-We will refer to the second term as the dissipative part.
-The operators $L_k \in \mathcal{B}( \mathcal{H})$ implementing the dissipative part are referred to as Lindblad operators.
-The semi-group determines the time-evolution of a state $\rho(t)$ at time $t\geq 0$, which is given by
+where $H$ is the Hamiltonian of the system (a self-adjoint bounded operator), coupling constant $G > 0$, and $*$ denotes the adjoint.
+The operators $L_k \in \mathcal{B}( \mathcal{H})$ in the dissipative part are referred to as Lindblad operators.
+Time-evolution is given by the completely positive semigroup $e^{t \Li}$. $\Li$ decomposes into a non-Hermitian evolution $\mathcal{T}$ and a quantum jump term $\mathcal{F}$,